-PRINCIPLE HAVERING POSITION F Meetings (frequency/quorum) meet at least quarterly Full compliance.
-The Pension Committee meets five times a year and occasionally holds extra meetings if and when required.
+PRINCIPLE HAVERING POSITION l F Meetings (frequency/quorum) • a.
+That an administering authority's main committee or committees Full compliance. meet at least quarterly T The Pension Committee meets five times a year and occasionally holds extra meetings if and when required.
 Section 6 of the Governance Compliance Statement refers. b.
 That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the committee sits.
-No secondary committee or panel has been established. c.
-That an administration authority who does not include lay members Full compliance. in their formal governance arrangements, provide a forum outside of those arrangements by which interests of key stakeholders can be represented.
+No secondary committee or panel has been established. in their formal governance arrangements, provide a forum outside of those arrangements by which interests of key stakeholders can be represented.
+Full compliance.
 Membership on the Pensions Committee includes a representative to serve all Admitted/Scheduled bodies.
 Representatives also sit on the Local Pension Board.
 The current forums for which stakeholders interests can be represented are: Through invitation to committee meeting Written correspondence - employers are invited for comments via letters and email as part of any consultation process, including proposed policy changes.
 Havering is one of the partnerships working with the London Pensions Fund Authority, who have produced a website for scheme members to use.
-Factsheets and scheme communications are also published on this website along with contact details at Havering for members to contact with their views.
-I
+Factsheets and scheme communications are also published on this website along with contact details at Havering for members to contact with their views. - 129 -